 Only J.D. and M.S.L. candidates at Yale Law School can submit Notes or Comments.
 Students may submit cowritten Notes or Comments only if all authors are J.D. or M.S.L. candidates at Yale Law School.
-Students who have already acquired a J.D. or its foreign equivalent may not submit a Note or Comment, but are welcome to submit Articles, Essays, or Forum pieces.
-Eligible students may submit up a maximum of one Note and one Comment to each drop date.
-Eligible students may also publish up to one Note and one Comment in Volume 132.
-Otherwise-eligible members of the Class of 2022 may submit a Note or Comment to any of Volume 132's four drop dates, including the July and September drop dates following their graduation.
+Students who have already acquired a J.D. or its foreign equivalent may not submit a

+Note or Comment, but are welcome to submit Articles, Essays, or Forum pieces.
+Eligible students may submit up to a maximum of one Note and two Comments per drop date.
+Eligible students may also publish up to one Note and one Comment in Volume 133.
+Eligible students may publish up to one Note and two Comments total across Volumes (e.g., a student who published one Note and one Comment in Volume 132 will not be allowed to publish a second Note in Volume 133, though they may publish a second Comment in Volume 133).
+Otherwise-eligible members of the Class of 2023 may submit a Note or Comment to any of Volume 133's four drop dates, including the July and September drop dates following their graduation.